Openflow protocol

 SDN and OpenFlow

-OpenFlow provides granularity in determining forwarding paths (matching fields in packets) because its tables support more than destination addresses.
-PBR provides granularity by considering the source address when selecting the next routing hop.
 In a similar way to OpenFlow, it allows network administrators to forward traffic based on non-traditional attributes, such as packet source addresses.
 Despite taking quite some time for network vendors to offer comparable performance for PBR-forwarded traffic, the final result was still very vendor-specific.

 OpenFlow allowed us to make traffic-forwarding decisions at the same granularity as before but without vendor bias.
 Thus, network infrastructure capabilities could be enhanced without waiting for the following hardware version.

-The role of OpenFlow
+Real-World Applications of OpenFlow

 So, what is OpenFlow?
 OpenFlow is an open-source communications protocol that enables remote control of network devices from a centralized controller.
 It is most commonly used in software-defined networking (SDN) architectures, allowing networks to be configured and managed from a single point.
 OpenFlow enables network administrators to programmatically control traffic flow across their networks, allowing them to respond quickly to changing traffic patterns and optimize network performance.

-The creation of Virtual Networks
+**The Creation of Virtual Networks**

 OpenFlow will also help it create virtual networks on top of existing physical networks, allowing for more efficient and flexible network management.
 As a result, OpenFlow is an essential tool for building and managing modern, agile networks that can quickly and easily adapt to changing network conditions.
 The following post discusses OpenFlow, the operations of the OpenFlow protocol, and the OpenFlow hardware components you can use to build an OpenFlow network.